National Gallery of Kosovo: Early usage

-The Kosova National Art Gallery was built of stone bricks in approximately 1935 as a military barrack of the Yugoslavian Army.
-From 1955–1981 it operated as a library, and from 1982-1983, it was adapted into an exhibition hall by the architect Agush Beqiri, for the Revolutionary Museum of the time.
+The Kosova National Art Gallery was built in 1935 using stone bricks as a military barracks building of the Yugoslavian Army.
+From 1955–1981 it operated as a library, and from 1982-1983, it was adapted into an exhibition hall by the architect Agush Beqiri, to be used by the Revolutionary Museum.
 It was officially adapted into what is now the Kosova National Art Gallery in 1995.

 Foundation

 The Kosova National Art Gallery was established in 1979 as a cultural institution to present visual arts, and to preserve and collect valuable works of art.
-It is named after one of the most prominent Kosovar artists, Muslim Mulliqi.
-The Gallery was established as a necessity for the visual presentation of Kosovar culture, as the only art institutions before it were the Art High School in Pejë in 1949, the Higher Pedagogical School in Pristina, and the Academy of Arts (founded in 1973 and from which more than 1000 artists have graduated).
+It is named after the Kosovar artist, Muslim Mulliqi.
+The Gallery was established as a way to visually present Kosovar culture, as the only art institutions before it were the Art High School in Pejë in 1949, the Higher Pedagogical School in Pristina, and the Academy of Arts (founded in 1973).
 Nearly 500 of them are currently active in the fields of painting, sculpture, graphic and applicative arts.

 Kosovar art remained relatively unknown internationally due to political restrictions that limited opportunities for artists to exhibit in formal galleries.
-Despite these challenges, Kosovar artists persevered, often finding alternative means to showcase their work.
-Unfortunately, during the Kosovo War, many studios were burned down and many artworks were destroyed or lost.
+Despite these restrictions, Kosovar artists found alternative means to showcase their work.
+However, during the Kosovo War, many studios were burned down and many artworks were lost.

-Until 1990, Kosovar artists presented their art in many prestigious worldwide renowned centers.
-They were affirmed and evaluated highly because of their unique approach to the arts considering the circumstances in which they were created, making them distinguished and original.
+Until 1990, Kosovar artists presented their art in centres around the world.
+They were notable because of their distinct approach to the arts, owing to the economic and social circumstances in which they were created.

 In the decade following the war, the Kosovo Art Gallery organized more than 200 collective and individual exhibitions from national as well as international artists.
 Thousands of artists have exhibited their works, which were visited by hundreds of thousands of art lovers.

 Architecture

-The Kosova National Art Gallery's facade was made from stone from the area of Pejë, which made it stand out.
+The Kosova National Art Gallery's facade was made from stone from the area of Pejë, which gave it an appearance distinct from the surrounding architexture.
 The building where the gallery is currently situated was once the seat of the museum of the 1941–1945 war.